Back to glossary

 Luhmann credited his slip-box of ~90,000 cards with enabling his prolific output (70+ books, 400+ papers).
 The method's core principle: **atomicity** — each card has one idea, links to other cards by reference, and accrues meaning through its position in the network rather than from the card alone.

 The Zettelkasten is the conceptual ancestor of every modern personal wiki tool.
 Roam, Obsidian, and Logseq adopted the bidirectional-link mechanic directly.
-The method requires discipline (one idea per note, careful linking) and is best for sustained intellectual work over years.
+The method requires discipline — one idea per note, careful linking — and is best for sustained intellectual work over years.
+In practice that discipline is the hard part: the slip-box's power is real, and so is the rate at which people who start one quietly abandon it.

 How Pith relates